 Ever-evolving technology demands smaller, modular, performance-driven solutions.
-Power modules contribute to very small solution sizes and smaller board-space requirements, but can come at the cost of design flexibility.
+Power modules contribute to small solution sizes and board-space requirements, but can reduce design flexibility.
+While power modules reduce solution sizes, there's been an additional push to improve transient response.
 Many newer DC/DC regulators and power modules internalize loop compensation or feature operating architectures that do not require loop compensation, making them very easy to use.
 But in some cases, that could reduce your ability to fine-tune design performance.

-For example, as process technology advances, processors require tighter voltage accuracy and lower core voltages.
+As process technology advances, processors require tighter voltage accuracy and lower core voltages.
 Table 1 is a chart from a field-programmable gate array (FPGA) datasheet stating that the recommended operating conditions for the VCCINT rail are 1V, plus and minus 30mV.
-The manufacturer doesn’t recommend any voltage outside of this 3% range because the processor could behave unexpectedly outside this voltage window.
+It is recommend to stay within this 3% range because the processor could behave unexpectedly outside this voltage window.
 Thus, you may have to increase the capacitance at the output of DC/DC converters to meet the 3% range during load changes.

 Table 1: Recommended operating conditions for a field-programmable gate array (FPGA)

 While small capacitance increments are allowable, larger amounts could negatively affect the module’s load transient response.
 To optimize transient response, designers typically add a feedforward capacitor (CFF) in parallel with the upper feedback resistor, as shown in Figure 1.
 In the frequency domain the addition of CFF creates a zero, which increases bandwidth and improves the transient response time.

 Figure 1: Feedback divider with feedforward capacitor CFF